 AwardWallet receives compensation from advertising partners for links on the blog.
+Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Sign up for a Bask Savings Account
+Sign up for a Bask Mileage Savings Account

 Is Earning AAdvantage® Miles on Savings Better Than Earning Interest?

-Before we dig into the math, bear in mind that each person's state of affairs is different, and there may be some situations where earning 2.5% interest on a CD or 2% on a high-yield savings account will make more sense than earning AAdvantage® miles.
+Before we dig into the math, remember that each person's state of affairs is different.
+There may be some situations where earning interest on a CD or on a high-yield savings account will make more sense than earning AAdvantage® miles.

 If you deposited $50,000 dollars for 12 months, you would earn:

 - 4% APY savings account: $2,000 in interest